alibaba/hooks/packages/hooks/src/usePrevious/index.en-US.md

 <Tag lang="en-US" tags="ssr&crossPlatform"></Tag>

-A Hook to store the previous value.
+A Hook to return the previous state.

 ## Examples